My College:

 From Laura:

 Our third and youngest child, who just finished her first year of college, was supposed to spend this summer at home working at a local day camp.
 When she was accepted for a summer-long campus research position, it felt bittersweet.
-None of us had realized how much we were looking forward to having her at home for a few months.
+None of us had realized how much we looked forward to having her at home for a few months.
 She's excited by the opportunity, and we're proud of her, but the family has had some crying sessions while she's home for two weeks before returning to campus.

 Our middle child (who graduated from college a year ago) eased us into summers without her.
 She had a local job after freshman year, and her first research job, after her second year, was just 30 minutes away so we saw her every few days.
 When her last college summer involved a position in Texas, my husband and I wanted her to have a car, so I drove down with her.
 We didn't hurry, and did a good amount of sightseeing between Connecticut and Texas.
 Halfway through her time in Texas, she had a visit from her older brother, and when her position wrapped up at the end of the summer, her dad flew out to drive home with her.
 We missed each other but made it work.

 Bob and I know a lot more than we did nine years ago when our oldest child left for his first summer job on the other side of the country.
 We recognize the signs that the kids are feeling anxious and encourage them to work through some of those feelings before they go away — it's easier to help them in person than through a phone call.
 We also accept help from our older children.
-Nine years ago we all went to visit Jason, which gave him one weekend with company.
+Nine years ago we all visited Jason, which gave him one weekend with company.
 Now we can arrange several visits over the course of the summer — older brothers and sisters know what it's like to be away and are willing to plan a weekend visit.

 We want our children to grow up and be independent, but let’s not pretend that it isn’t really hard for parents.
 I don’t know what I would have done differently had I realized that, when we dropped our oldest child off for his freshman year, that was it.
 Home would just be a place to visit for two weeks here and there.
 I probably would have cried more!
 But I wouldn’t have wanted to stand in his way.